Join Our FREE Live Webinar

 You need to know a few key points before considering wholesaling real estate in South Carolina.

 First, wholesaling is legal, but you must follow certain statutes to comply with state law.
-They aren't complicated, but if you don't follow the letter of the law, you could face fines and penalties that could cause you big problems.
+They aren't complicated, but if you don't follow all of the South Carolina wholesale real estate laws (especially those introduced in House Bill 4754), you could face fines and penalties that could cause you big problems.

 When you wholesale properties in South Carolina, you must also be transparent; this means disclosing your intentions as a wholesaler, much like a buyer who provides you with disclosures and contingency agreements required for both parties.